ian-whitestone/nba-dfs/README.md

 <a name="introduction"></a>Introduction
 ---------------------------------------

-Daily fantasy sports (DFS) are a subset of fantasy sports, where participants construct lineups based on the games occuring on a given day \[<https://en.wikipedia.org/wiki/Daily_fantasy_sports>\].
+[Daily fantasy sports](https://en.wikipedia.org/wiki/Daily_fantasy_sports) (DFS) are a subset of fantasy sports, where participants construct lineups based on the games occuring on a given day.
 Lineups are subject to various constraints, such as a salary cap and having a minimum number of players at each position.
 As with other fantasy sports, player's fantasy points are based on their actual performance in real life.
 As a result, a key component of being a successful DFS player is the ability to project a player's total points for a given night.

 This study focuses on the NBA DFS, with a particular emphasis on examining factors that influence a player's score.
-The NBA data used in the study is sourced from Erik Berg's API \[<https://erikberg.com/api>\].
+The NBA data used in the study is sourced from Erik Berg's [API](https://erikberg.com/api).
 The study covers NBA data from the 2012-2013 season, up until the 2015-2016 season.
 Fantasy points are calculated using Fanduel's scoring system, described below.
 Unlike other sports, all positions in the NBA are scored using the same system.

 -   3-pt FG = 3pts
 -   2-pt FG = 2pts